-The Alliance for Transportation Electrification is a new, non-profit organization whose members represent a broad and diverse collection of organizations that advocates for an acceleration of transportation electrification across the United States.
+The Alliance for Transportation Electrification is a non-profit organization whose members represent a broad and diverse collection of organizations that advocates for an acceleration of transportation electrification across the United States.
 The Alliance believes that a multi-stakeholder coalition educating and promoting the benefits of transportation electrification is essential to facilitate its widespread adoption.

-Q. How is this alliance different from other industry initiatives?
 The Alliance will take a “big tent” approach by engaging multiple players and sectors in the EV infrastructure ecosystem, including industry, EVSE companies, and trade associations.
 The assumption is that we can accomplish more through collective action via state and local governments, rather than through individual action.

 In general, the EVSE industry is still relatively small and most initiatives to-date have targeted the consumer EV market.
 The Alliance believes that the overall pie is growing quickly if it includes both auto and bus manufacturers.
 Furthermore, the Alliance believes there is ample room for multiple industry players to participate in this rapidly growing industry, if there are a suitable number of charging stations available and the infrastructure to support them.

 While federal government agencies have important roles to play in issues such as vehicle safety, the Alliance believes that most of the key decisions regarding the deployment of EVSE will be made at the State and local government levels.
 For the investor-owned utilities (IOUs), the decisions regarding their investments in EVSE will likely be subject to state regulatory oversight and control regarding issues such as cost recovery and rate design.
 For municipal utilities, their investments in EVSE will be subject to control and approval by their local governing bodies, whether it be a city council, the board of a rural cooperative, or the commissioners of a public utility district (PUD).
 For these reasons, the Alliance will focus its efforts on decision-makers at these levels.